McDonald’s franchises in Middle East at odds over Israel-Hamas war

 McDonald’s franchises in the Middle East have weighed in on opposing sides of the conflict, with branches in Muslim countries disavowing a decision by McDonald’s Israel to provide free meals to the Israeli military.

-Franchises in Saudi Arabia, Oman, Kuwait, the United Arab Emirates, Jordan, Egypt, Bahrain and Turkey have issued statements distancing themselves from their Israeli counterpart and collectively pledging more than $3m to support Palestinians in Gaza, which is being bombarded by Israel in response to Hamas’s October 7 attack on the country.
+Franchises in Saudi Arabia, Oman, Kuwait, the United Arab Emirates, Jordan, Egypt, Bahrain and Turkey have distanced themselves from their Israeli counterpart and collectively pledged more than $3m to support Palestinians under bombardment in Gaza.

-“Let us all combine our efforts and support the community in Gaza with everything we can,” McDonald’s Oman, which has pledged $100,000 towards humanitarian relief efforts in Gaza, posted on X on Sunday.
+“Let us all combine our efforts and support the community in Gaza with everything we can,” McDonald’s Oman, which pledged $100,000 towards humanitarian relief efforts in Gaza, posted on X on Sunday.

 “We ask God Almighty to protect our beloved country and all Arab and Muslim countries from all the evil and hate.”